 Resting and Recovery

-With a good day (and night) of rest, characters heal a number of Health Points equal to their relevant Fortitude attribute.
-So a character with PF 4, SF 5 and MF 3 would heal 4 Physical Health Points, 5 Social Health Points and 3 Mental Health Points per day of rest.
+With a good day of rest (24 hours), characters heal a number of Health Points equal to their relevant Fortitude Attribute + their Shaping Attribute.
+So a character with PF 4, SF 5, MF 3 and Shaping 2 would heal 6 Physical Health Points, 7 Social Health Points and 5 Mental Health Points per day of rest.

 Characters that do not have the luxury of taking it easy will only heal half of that, rounding down.
-So the same character would instead heal 2 Physical Health Points, 2 Social Health Points and 1 Mental Health Point per day of activity.
+So the same character would instead heal 3 Physical Health Points, 3 Social Health Points and 2 Mental Health Points per day of activity.

 Characters with an appropriate healing aptitude may help themselves and others to heal wounds more quickly.
 Make a Hard (TN 30) Mental Agility + Aptitude roll.
 A success heals 1 Health Point, with every 10 points of success healing an extra Health Point.
 Characters may only be healed once in this way, until another event causes them to lose more Health Points.